Darshil-Solanki/SocialAdda/README.md

 For Windows user i have added Redis installer in project this is third party installer from [here](https://github.com/tporadowski/redis/releases)

 This project is live over [here](https://darshil.pythonanywhere.com)

-are you a css master please help me fix responsive issue of my web.